sanfinity-Iot/openremote/Developer-Guide:-Maintaining-an-installation.md

 ## Diagnosing JVM memory problems

-If the JVM was started with `-XX:NativeMemoryTracking=summary`, use this to get an overview:
+If the JVM was started with `-XX:NativeMemoryTracking=summary`, use this to get an overview (see [here](http://trustmeiamadeveloper.com/2016/03/18/where-is-my-memory-java/) for more details):

 ```
 docker exec -it openremote_manager_1 /usr/bin/jcmd 1 VM.native_memory summary